For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

 Pittosporum Tobira Japanese Mock Orange - a very attractive foliage plant with lustrous green leaves and clusters of sweetly scented bell shaped flowers from May to June.
-It grows to a height of 2 metres with a width of about 1 metre.
+It grows to a height of around 3.5-4 metres with a max width of about 2 metre.
 Its attractive green leaves that are darker on the top and lighter on the bottom with a leathery texture.
 Each leaf measures up to 12 centimeters in length and 2.5 centimeters in width.
 The leaves grow in a whorl-like a pattern around the shrub’s stem which gives it a dense appearance.
 From May to June, the Japanese Mock Orange produces clusters of white flowers that smell similar to the blooms produced by orange trees.
 When the flowers first unfurl they appear bright white but as they age they take on a more creamy colouration.

 Pittosporum Tobira is native to Japan and China.
 However, it has become a popular ornamental around the world because of its hardiness and its ability to thrive with very little care.
 It’s an excellent evergreen screening or privacy hedging choice.
 It can also be sheared or clipped into topiary shapes.